datocms/documentation/src/middleman/modular-content.md

 ---
 layout: page.ejs
-title: modular-content fields
+title: Modular content fields
 category: middleman
 position: 7
 ---

 <div class="note">
-**Note** This guide assumes you have a basic knowledge of how modular-content fields work in DatoCMS.
+**Note** This guide assumes you have a basic knowledge of how Modular content fields work in DatoCMS.
 If this is not the case, please read [this introduction](/schema/modular-content.html) first.
 </div>

 Suppose a `blog_post` model has a modular-content field called `content`, which in turn accepts the following models as [building-blocks](/schema/modular-content.html):